ljessendk/CanFestival/README.md

 Latest work done:

+- The stack can now be compiled as a .so shared lib, thanks to Mattes Standfuß for his work

+- New example added : examples/linux/dcf

 - I needed the stack to be more dynamic, i wanted to be able to dynamically build the OD and the CO_Data struct without any global declaration, so i have made few changes. (this is not a dirty hack it is even cleaner i think)

 - solving array of string or domain issue (search for "Array of strings issue" in the mailing list)